Vonaclast/JavaLearning/README.md

-Everyone can upload as many solutions as desired in the main repository, as long as they are labeled according to their version:
+Everyone can upload as many solutions as desired in the main repository, as long as they are in the following format:

-      E.G.: 001_01_GM v1.0;
+      E.G.: 001_01 v1.0;
-            001_01_GM v1.1;
+            001_01_v1.1;

             and so forth.

-This naming convention will make it easier for all of out codes to stick together when they will increase in number.
+## Ask your questions in the 'Issues' label ##

 ?
 To upload, go in the main "<> Code" page and press on "Create new file".
 Paste your code in, and name it according to the above convention.